jack-zh/zgoblog/README.md

 #zBlog.Go

-zGoBlog is forked and edit from [GoBlog](https://github.com/fuxiaohei/GoBlog)
+zgoblog is forked and edit from [GoBlog](https://github.com/fuxiaohei/GoBlog)

 ### Installation